DE-TUM/GNCE/Readme.md

 ### Comparing to related Approaches
 The repository includes code from LMKG, and functionality to connect to code from LSS and GCARE.
-For that the run_LMKG and run_GCARE blogs as well as the code in LSS can be used.
-Make sure to install the GCARE (https://github.com/yspark-dblab/gcare) and LSS code.
+For that the run_LMKG and run_GCARE functions in run_experiments as well as the code in LSS can be used.
+Make sure to install the GCARE (https://github.com/yspark-dblab/gcare) and LSS (https://github.com/Kangfei/LSS) code as instructed there.

 ## License